Skip to content ↓

 Note to parents/ carers

-It is crucial that all children become confident with their times-tables as they will be taking the Year 4 times table test in July 2026.
-Understanding and rapid recall of multiplication facts (and other number facts) is the cornerstone to fluent mathematics.
+It is crucial that all children become confident with their times tables as they will be sitting the Year 4 times table test in July 2027.
+More importantly, understanding multiplication (along with the fast recall of other number facts) really is the cornerstone to fluent mathematics.

 Useful Learning Links